 What is the Tickets Module?

 The system is designed to streamline support operations by centralizing all customer issues in one place, making it easy to track progress, manage team workload, and maintain complete interaction history.
-Whether you're handling technical support questions or equipment repairs, the Tickets module provides a structured approach to service management.
+The Tickets module provides a structured approach to service management with a single ticket type.

 Why It's Essential for Customer Service